Oil companies defeat New York City appeal over global warming

 Sullivan added that while the Clean Air Act did not address emissions from outside the country, foreign policy concerns and the risk of courts “stepping on the toes of the political branches” barred the city’s lawsuit.

-Nick Paolucci, a spokesman for the city’s law department, said the city was disappointed it could not hold the oil companies “accountable for the environmental damage they knew their products would cause.”
+Nick Paolucci, a spokesman for New York’s law department, said the city was disappointed it could not hold the oil companies “accountable for the environmental damage they knew their products would cause.”

+Thursday’s decision “explains in clear detail why the U.S. climate tort lawsuits are meritless,” Chevron General Counsel Hewitt Pate said.
+“Working with the new U.S. administration, other governments, and other honest stakeholders on constructive global solutions is a better path.”

-The companies did not immediately respond to requests for comment.
-Thursday’s decision upheld a July 2018 dismissal by U.S. District Judge John Keenan in Manhattan.
+The decision upheld a July 2018 dismissal by U.S. District Judge John Keenan in Manhattan.

-New York City’s lawsuit was an early effort among U.S. states and municipalities to turn to the judiciary and invoke state law to address climate change.
+The city’s lawsuit was an early effort among U.S. states and municipalities to turn to the judiciary invoke state law to address climate change.

-Since Keenan’s ruling, some have turned to state courts to make their cases.

-The appeals court decision “confirms the wisdom of filing state common law lawsuits in state courts that are unlikely to be controlled by federal law,” said Robert Percival, a University of Maryland law professor.
+The decision “confirms the wisdom of filing state common law lawsuits in state courts that are unlikely to be controlled by federal law,” said Robert Percival, a University of Maryland law professor.

-In January, two New York City public pension funds voted to divest $4 billion in fossil fuel investments.

 The case is City of New York v Chevron Corp et al, 2nd U.S. Circuit Court of Appeals, No. 18-2188.